Social Diffusion Sources Can Escape Detection: Introduction

 The main challenge to understand the possible obfuscation of the diffusion source is that it is a problem with two components.
 First, networks have an innate ability to hide the source; although most research in the literature has focused on designing source detection algorithms, the efficiency of these algorithms strongly depends on the network structure.
 Second, by changing its local network surrounding, the source can hide its identity.
-Nevertheless, this also depends on many factors: the timing of the source detection, the dynamics of the spreading, and the network structure itself.
-So far, no theory has been able to separate these two factors.
-This article builds such a theory from the systematic simulations of many source detection scenarios, with and without active obfuscation of the source.
-For the sake of parsimony, we base our study on simple contagion---modeling infectious diseases and probably some classes of information diffusion~\cite{lehmann2018complex,goffman1964generalization}---but use many different scenarios concerning network structure, source detection, and timing of these.
+So far, no theory has been able to separate these two factors, and understand how they are affected by the dynamics of the spreading and the timing of the source detection.
+This article builds such a theory from the systematic simulations, with and without active obfuscation of the source.
+For the sake of parsimony, we base our study on simple contagion~\cite{lehmann2018complex,goffman1964generalization}, while varying the network structure, source detection, and timing of these.